Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-Once the target parameter is identified, causal inference reduces to statistical inference, specifically to an estimation problem of the identifying functional -- in our case $\psi(t)$.
-There is a rich literature on estimation methods for this functional \citep{robins1994estimation, hahn1998role, robins2000marginal, van2011targeted, kennedy2017non}.
+Once the target parameter is identified, causal inference reduces to an estimation problem of the identifying functional.
+There exist several estimators for the adjustment functional, such as plug-in, inverse probability weighting (IPW), and augmented inverse probability weighting (AIPW) \citep{robins1994estimation, hahn1998role, robins2000marginal, van2011targeted, kennedy2017non}.
+An overview of these estimators can be found in Appendix~\ref{supp:DAG_inference}.